-- Time limit: 2 years from the relevant date - Method of filing: Form GST RFD-01A in online portal of GST in format provided in CGST Rules 2017.
-Further, the requisite documents need to be physically submitted with the relevant jurisdictional officer for processing of the claim. - Provisional refund: 90% of refund claim to be sanctioned within 7 days subject to certain conditions Balance 10% within 60 days on verification of documents by proper officer. - Details of Bank Realization Certificate (BRC) or Foreign Inward Remittance Certificate (FIRC) needs to be provided along with details of export invoice while filing Form GST RFD-01
+- Time limit: 2 years from the relevant date - Method of filing: Form GST RFD-01 in online portal of GST in format provided in CGST Rules 2017 along with the list of documents and information as provided under Circular no. 125/44/2019-GST dated 18.11.2019.

+- Provisional refund: Order for sanctioning 90% of refund claim within 7 days by the proper officer subject to certain conditions. - Details of Bank Realization Certificate (BRC) or Foreign Inward Remittance Certificate (FIRC) needs to be provided along with details of export invoice while filing Form GST RFD-01